thc2cat/go-policyd/README.md

 ## Build

-Usual go commands, such as "go mod tidy", "go build" should download dependencies and build binary
+Usual go commands, such as `go mod tidy`, `go build` should download dependencies and build binary

 Version tag is given from git tag , a simple makefile is :